-The Australian Rankings are processed monthly, based on a 12-calendar month rollover system (see details above in 1.2 - Ranking Calculation Method).
-Australian Ranking (AR) Tournaments that are completed between the first and last day of each month will be awarded to Athletes at the end of each calendar month.
+The Australian Rankings are processed on a fortnightly basis, on a 12-calendar month rollover system (see details above in 1.2 - Ranking Calculation Method).
+Australian Ranking (AR) Tournaments must be scheduled to be completed on the Monday preceding the Friday release of the Australian Rankings.

-The updated ranking lists will be published on the Tennis Australia Rankings website (http://rankings.tennis.com.au) on the 8th day of the following month.
+The updated ranking lists will be published on the Tennis Australia Rankings website (http://rankings.tennis.com.au) fortnightly on the odd weeks of the year (e.g 01, 03, 05 etc.).

-CASE: An Australian Ranking (AR) tournament is held from 28 January until 1 February.
+CASE: An Australian Ranking (AR) tournament is held from 25 January until 28 January.
 When will the points from these events be awarded to Athletes?

-DECISION: As the tournament finishes in February, points will be awarded to Athletes in the 'End of February' rankings, released on 8th March.
+DECISION: As the tournament finishes on the Monday 28 January preceding the Friday release (01 February), points will be awarded to Athletes in the 'Week 05' release of the Australian Rankings.